Dominic Perrottet: Premier of New South Wales (2021–2023)

 In late July 2022 further controversy emerged over allegations of bullying and mistreatment of staff by then-Fair Trading Minister Eleni Petinos, resulting in her sacking from the cabinet.
 Soon after, the resignation letter of the then-NSW Building Commissioner was released, blaming relations with Petinos for his decision.
 Allegations were also raised of potential interference between Petinos and removals of stop work orders placed on development company Coronation Property, a company employing Barilaro and implicated with links to gangs.

 Toward the end of September opinion polls showed significant drops in popularity, with Labor establishing a substantial lead over the Coalition—drops widely linked with the fallout from the controversies.

 Perrottet supports the Voice to Parliament.

-Perrottet has announced plans to introduce a cashless gaming card for pokie machines in clubs and pubs in NSW, but a transition period where non-metropolitan pokies may be excluded from the pilot program has been discussed.
+From October 2022, Perrottet pursued a major overhaul of the state's poker-machine industry, arguing that it profited from problem gambling and pointing to a NSW Crime Commission finding that gaming machines were being used to launder money.
+In February 2023 he committed, if re-elected, to requiring every poker machine in the state to operate through a mandatory cashless gaming card by the end of 2028, incorporating features such as player-set spending limits and breaks in play, and to banning political donations from clubs and pubs.
+The policy put Perrottet at odds with the industry lobby ClubsNSW; he became the first Coalition leader not to sign a memorandum of understanding with the group, telling reporters he was "not here for ClubsNSW".
+The reform was not legislated before the 2023 election, which the Coalition lost.
+The incoming Labor government, which had committed only to a limited trial, proceeded with a smaller cashless-gaming pilot.

+Perrottet pursued a partial replacement of stamp duty with an annual property tax.
+The 2020-21 budget proposed allowing buyers to choose an annual land tax instead of upfront stamp duty.
+In the June 2022 budget his government introduced First Home Buyer Choice, allowing first-home buyers of property worth up to $1.5 million to opt for an annual property tax in place of upfront stamp duty.
+The option took effect in January 2023.
+After the Coalition lost the 2023 election, the incoming Labor government abolished First Home Buyer Choice from 1 July 2023, replacing it with higher stamp-duty exemption and concession thresholds for first-home buyers.